How to end on the internet

-It’s impossible to end a piece on the internet.
+It’s impossible to end a piece of writing on the internet.
 All the conventions incubated in print fall flat: the neat summary, the mild prediction, the kicker quote.
 Especially the kicker quote.

-Maybe it’s because the internet is endless and we all know it, so any suggestion of completion — of a thought, an argument, a story — rings false.
+I think it’s because the internet is boundless and we all know it, so any suggestion of completion rings false.
 “Oh really?
 You think this is it?
 Time for me to sigh contentedly and reflect on what I’ve just learned?
 Please.
 I’ve got ten more tabs lined up.”

-Also, let’s be real: we rarely get to the end anyway.
+But, let’s be real: we rarely get to the end anyway.
 Midway through, we get distracted.
 We jump around.
-Pieces on the internet don’t build to a crescendo followed by applause; they cross-fade, one into the next.
+Media on the internet doesn’t build to a crescendo followed by applause; it cross-fades, one thing into the next.

 Here’s what I’m talking about: